rmcelreath/statrethinking_winter2019/README.md

 ## Lectures

 Links to slides and videos are in the calendar below.
 The full lecture video playlist is here: <[Statistical Rethinking 2019](https://www.youtube.com/playlist?list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI)>.
+The course examples in R have been converted to <[Python/pyMC3](https://github.com/gbosquechacon/statrethink_course_in_pymc3)> as well.

 # Calendar & Topical Outline